AmgdGocha/DriveFS-Sleuth/README.md

   -h, --help            show this help message and exit --accounts ACCOUNTS [ACCOUNTS ...]
                         Specifies account id/s or emails separated by space to be processed, defaults to all the accounts.
+  --recover-from-cache RECOVER_FROM_CACHE
+                        Recover the cached items from the content cache.
+The recovery will be in the passed location.
+  --recover-search-results RECOVER_SEARCH_RESULTS
+                        Recover the search results items that are cached.
+The recovery will be in the passed location.

 Searching Arguments:
   --regex REGEX [REGEX ...]